S-train (Copenhagen)

-The Copenhagen S-train (S-tog), the S-train of Copenhagen, Denmark, is a key part of public transport in the city.
-It is a hybrid urban-suburban rail serving most of the Copenhagen urban area, and is analogous to the S-Bahn systems of Berlin, Vienna and Hamburg.
+The Copenhagen S-train (S-tog) is a S-train, a hybrid commuter rail and rapid transit system serving Copenhagen and the surrounding Øresund Region.
 The trains connect the Copenhagen inner city with Hillerød, Klampenborg, Frederikssund, Farum, Høje-Taastrup and Køge.
 There are 170 km of double track with 87 S-train stations, of which eight are in neighbouring towns outside greater Copenhagen.
+It is part of the pan-European family of S-Bahn rapid transit networks, based on the concept originating in Germany, from which it takes its name.

 The S-train is run by DSB S-tog A/S while Banedanmark owns the tracks and signals.
 Rail services are operated by "Fourth Generation" S-trains divided into 104 8-car train sets (Class SA) and 31 4-car train sets (Class SE).

 The system operates in tandem with the separately owned Copenhagen Metro which operates in the city centre, Frederiksberg and Amager.
 The two systems carry 700,000 passengers daily with S-tog serving more than 357,000 passengers a day.

-S-tog is complemented by regional trains, local diesel-powered trains within Metropolitan Copenhagen, an extensive bus network, and two lines of shuttle boats called harbour buses.
+S-train is complemented by regional trains, local diesel-powered trains within Metropolitan Copenhagen, an extensive bus network, a light rail line and two lines of shuttle boats called harbour buses.
 The city's bus terminals are often adjacent to an S-train or Metro station.
 The different networks use a common system for fare zones and tickets.